JustNikky/QA-Portfolio/README.md

 ---

+# Why QA?

+My previous roles allowed me to work at the intersection of users, developers, and business requirements.
+I enjoy investigating problems, understanding why issues happen, and improving software quality.

+Moving into QA allows me to combine my technical background, analytical thinking, and experience with real-world software systems.

 # Career Goal

 I am looking for opportunities as a **QA Engineer / Software Tester**, where I can use my technical background, analytical mindset, and experience with software systems to help deliver reliable and high-quality products.